Vincent440/liri-node-app/README.md

 ![changing directories](images/cddirectory.png)

 *STEP TWO:*
-* You will have to run npm install to download the required npm packages in order for the application to function. that command will look like:
+* You will have to run npm install to download the required npm packages in order for the application to function.

+Command:

 ```
 npm install
 npm i
 ```
-After running that command in the terminal you should have all the required packages installed a package-lock.json file created with a node modules directory made and populated with the required files.
+* After running that command in the terminal you should have all the required packages installed a package-lock.json file created with a node modules directory made and populated with the required files.

 You should see a screen similar to this you run npm install:

 ![npm install command](images/npminstall.png)

 *STEP THREE:*
 * You are going to need to create a .env file in the same directory (this is where your Spotify api ID & Secret will go later).

 * After you have all the files created you will need to make sure you have an API Key for each of the API's.